Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Quantum Lower Bound with Lipschitz -th Order Derivatives

-In this part, we summarize the results from Ref.~\cite{carmon2020lower} demonstrating that the deterministic lower bound in \sec{classical-det} can be extended to obtain a distributional complexity lower bounds of all randomized classical algorithms.
-Such extension can be completed via a simple random orthogonal transformation (or intuitively, a high-dimensional random rotation) on the hard instance $\bar{f}_T$ defined in Eq.~\eqn{bar-fT}.
-Quantitatively, we introduce
+This deterministic lower bound is further extended to obtain a distributional complexity lower bounds of all randomized classical algorithms by a simple random orthogonal transformation (or intuitively, a high-dimensional random rotation) on the hard instance $\bar{f}_T$ defined in Eq.~\eqn{bar-fT}:

 where $\alpha$ and $\beta$ are scaling constants, $U\in\mathbb{R}^{d\times T}$ with columns $\u^{(1)},\ldots,\u^{(T)}$ is an orthogonal matrix with $T\leq d$, and we assume throughout that $U$ is chosen uniformly at random from the space of orthogonal matrices $O(d,T)=\{U\in\mathbb{R}^{d\times T}\,|\,U^TU=I_T\}$.